annotation/text-fabric/tf/docs/about/datasharing.md

 text-fabric bhsa --mod=etcbc/valence/tf
 ```

-See the incantation in `tf.app.use`.
+See the incantation in `tf.about.usefunc`.

 ## Using old data and apps